 During this time schools and villages are encouraged to plant trees in their own communities as a prelude to the winter tree planting season carried out by the Forestry Commission and other nation arboreal organisations.

 Our journal contains articles pertaining to forestry in Kent as well as articles of interest to tree lovers and reports on our activities.
-The editor, Mr Peter Walters, MBE and his production team, Michael and Rosemary Clark, sift through a backlog of articles and photographs submitted both by members and from invited correspondents and produce a publication of interest to our wide range of membership.
+The editor, Mr Peter Blandon, writes much himself, but includes articles and photographs submitted both by members and from invited correspondents and produce a publication of interest to our wide range of membership.

 Longer articles are sometimes difficult to fit in to the journal and these will be published, in future, on the website.